jaumeCloquellCapo/go-api-boirplate/README.md

 stygis/
 ├── bin
 ├── app                                 # Domain packages are here, contains business logic and interfaces that belong to each domain
-      ├── controller                    # handler for rest API technology ├── model
+      ├── controller                    # paypal for rest API technology ├── model
-            ├── users                   # only sample domain, user package which handler for user business logic
+            ├── users                   # only sample domain, user package which paypal for user business logic
       ├── repository                    # this is the only file to declare interface methods from storage and repository. also where to put func init the package.
 ├── internal                            # Contains all application packages
       ├── helpers